 4.5 Explain the procedure for giving possession of the property in accordance with organisational practice and the Residential Tenancies Act 1986.

 4.6 Complete a tenancy agreement and other relevant documents pertaining to the tenancy, and obtain appropriate signatures on all relevant documents in accordance with the Residential Tenancies Act 1986.

+4.7 Explain the requirements for storing, securing, and accessing information in accordance with the Privacy Act 1993.